Lemon Meringue Pie Recipe2014-07-25

-This cool and refreshing American pie with a hint of tartness has a light airy meringue, firm lemony filling, and flakey crust.
+This Lemon meringue pie recipe is cool and refreshing with a hint of tartness, a light airy meringue, firm lemony filling, and flakey crust.

-- After incorporating last tablespoon of corn starch into the filling, heat filling on low 1 to 2 minutes to assure it is hot before filling the crust.
+- After incorporating last tablespoon of the cornstarch into the filling, heat filling on low 1 to 2 minutes to assure it is hot before filling the crust.

 - Refrigerated, homemade meringue pies may develop sugar droplets.

-- If you are concerned about eating undercooked egg whites, you can make the meringue using meringue powder.
+- If you are concerned about eating undercooked egg whites, make the meringue using meringue powder instead of egg whites.